kylpo/notes/Decorators.md

-# Decorators Considered Helpful for Global Events
+# Decorators for global events considered helpful

 I think I've found a really cool use case for decorators and global events!
+They're perfect for attaching callbacks to global events.

 Lets start with an example component that listens to `scroll` events.